hokkaidobest/Automation_Test_Side_Project/week_1/part-1/GItHub_PythonBasic.md

 ## Assignment 3: Python Basic - Find Maximum and Position
 Your job is to complete the following two functions.
-1. find_max(): find the max value of an array of numbers.
+1. find_max(): find the maximum value in the array.
-2. find_position(): find the first position of the target number inside an array of numbers.
+2. find_position(): find the first position of the target number inside the array.
 The position should be counted starting from 0, if you can't find the target, please return -1.
 * Reminder: you cannot use those built-in functions like max() and index() to complete this  assignment, please implement it by yourself.

 ```python